Overview

 These issues with the YUM repositories can cause ELevate to block your upgrade:

-• Invalid syntax or use of \$.
-That character is interpolated on RHEL 7-based systems, but not on systems that are RHEL 8-based.
+.
+That character is interpolated on RHEL 7-based systems, but not on systems that are RHEL 8-based. - Any unsupported repositories that have packages installed.

-If any unfinished yum transactions are detected, ELevate will attempt to complete them by executing /usr/sbin/yum-complete-transaction --cleanup-only.
+.
 If this fails, ELevate will block you from beginning the upgrade process until you manually resolve any outstanding issues or transactions.